 Oozie and Flume

-It runs as a server and a client which submits a workflow to the server.
-In this a workflow is a DAG of action nodes and control flow nodes.
-An action node executes a workflow task such as moving files in HDFS, running a MapReduce job or running a Pig job.
+It runs both as a server and a client which submits a workflow to the server directly.
+This workflow based on a DAG of action nodes and control flow nodes.
+An action node executes a workflow task similar as moving files in HDFS, running a MapReduce job or running a Pig job.

-A control-flow node handles the workflow execution between actions by permitting such constructs as conditional logic or parallel execution.
-When the workflow is finished then Oozie can make an HTTP callback to the client to notify it of the workflow status.
-It is also possible to get callbacks every time the workflow enters or exits an action node.
+A control-flow node handles the complete workflow execution between actions by allowing such constructs as conditional logic or parallel execution.
+When the workflow is finished then Oozie can make an HTTP callback to the client to notify it constantly workflow status.
+Hence it’s possible to get callbacks every time the workflow enters or exits an action node.

-It allows failed workflows to be re run from an random point.
-When the early actions in the workflow are time consuming to execute then this is useful for handling with transient errors
+It permits the failed workflows to run from a random point.
+When the early actions made in the workflow are time consuming to execute then this part is useful for handling with redundant errors

 Why Oozie Security?

-- One user should not alter job of another user
+- User are not allowed to alter job of another user

-- Oozie has to verify its user before transferring the job to Hadoop
+- Oozie has to verify and confirms its user before transferring the job to Hadoop

-Apache Flume is a continuous data ingestion system which is intended for big data ecosystem.
-It has following features:
+Apache Flume is a continuous data ingestion system which is intended basically for big data ecosystem.
+It has consists of the following features:

 - Open source